 Gamble said she felt 4-H was a great avenue to connect with youths and families through WVU Extension Service’s 55-county presence.

 “We really want to give these youths tremendous opportunities to engage and build resilience and enhance their lives,” Gamble said.
 “Aetna’s partnerships ensure all foster children will have the chance to participate in the 4-H program.”

-Nila Cobb, health promotion and youth risk specialist for WVU Extension Service, said a major issue affecting West Virginia youths, especially those in state custody, is the child welfare crisis in the state driven by the drug epidemic.
+Nila Cobb, health promotion and youth risk specialist for WVU Extension, said a major issue affecting West Virginia youths, especially those in state custody, is the child welfare crisis in the state driven by the drug epidemic.